-After years of waiting for Google to tie its disparate communication services together, the company has today announced a unified messaging system simply called Hangouts, available for Android, iOS, and the web using the Chrome extension.
+After years of waiting for Google to tie its disparate communication services together, the company has today announced, at Google I/O, a unified messaging system simply called Hangouts, available for Android, iOS, and the web using the Chrome extension.
 The new app will be available today on all platforms.

 The new service, which adopts the name of one of Google's most popular and beloved products, replaces Google Talk, Google+ Messenger, and the original Google+ Hangout video chat service — Hangouts will eventually replace all of Google's communication properties.
 The new Hangouts is basically a messaging app, in the same realm as WhatsApp and Facebook Messenger, but with some of its own twists.